CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 ### 2 7 Insufficient human resources

 If there are not enough personnel to evaluate log data, safety-relevant events can not be completely detected.
 So attacks may remain hidden for a long time or are only discovered when z.
 B. have leaked a lot of information worth protecting.
-Even if no external sources of information are evaluated by too few staff, security gaps may remain open for too long and can be exploited by attackers to illegally penetrate the IT systems of the institution.
+Even if no external sources of information are evaluated due to insufficient staff, security gaps may remain open for too long and can be exploited by attackers to illegally penetrate the IT systems of the institution.

 3 requirements
 ---------------